 Everyone is encouraged to participate.
 Although this program is being initiated through the Presbyterian Church, all individuals and congregations are invited to contribute and there will be no denominational, religious affiliation or doctrinal considerations limiting the distribution of the program’s funds or earnings.
 We invite you, whether you are Methodist, Episcopalian, Baptist, Evangelical, Muslim, Jewish, Buddhist, Hindi, Agnostic, or Atheist.

-Generally, no. The trustees will be African American and Indigenous people.
-In staying with the spirit of surrendering the wealth, the donors (individuals, congregations, mid-councils, and other organizations) will specify only that the funds be used for the broad purpose of increasing opportunities to flourish for African American and Indigenous communities.
+Generally, no. The trustees will be Afro-American and Indigenous people.
+In staying with the spirit of surrendering the wealth, the donors (individuals, congregations, mid-councils, and other organizations) will specify only that the funds be used for the broad purpose of increasing opportunities to flourish for Afro-American and Indigenous communities.
 Donors will not have influence over the policies, selection criteria, or other procedures.
-If it so happens that the member of a contributing congregation also identifies as African American or Indigenous and is called to participate, it will be as a member of their cultural community and not as a congregation member.
+If it so happens that the member of a contributing congregation also identifies as Afro-American or Indigenous and is called to participate, it will be as a member of their cultural community and not as a congregation member.

 Not formally.
 This is one way that individuals, congregations, mid-councils and organizations might contribute to the work of dismantling systemic racism.